-Our vision is to create a professional dance environment open to the community that is safe, affordable and professionally managed.
+Our vision is to create a professional dance environment that is safe, affordable and professionally managed.
 Focus is on the quality of instruction and development of healthy mind and body rather than on the competitive nature of the commercial dance and fitness industry.

 For a person to invest themselves in either dance or fitness classes, they must feel they are in an environment that is safe and clean.
 It is of the utmost importance that these basic but important needs are met for each and every client who walks through the door.

-Within the Ukrainian community, Kristina is the School Director of Sopilka Ukrainian Dance School.
-Under her direction the school has been recognized by the Manitoba Ukrainian Dance Festival as the top school in the province for three consecutive years.
-She has received multiple awards for her choreography and was the recipient of the 2019-2020 Instructor of the Year Award presented by Ukrainian Dance World.
+A partner of the Kazka Dance Collective, Kristina is also the School Director of the Sopilka Ukrainian Dance School.
+Under her direction the school has been awarded top Ukrainian dance school by the Manitoba Ukrainian Dance Festival for three consecutive years.
+Kristina has received multiple national awards for her choreography and was the recent recipient of the esteemed 2018-2019 Instructor of the Year Award presented by Ukrainian Dance World.

-It is through these experiences that her desire to create Kazka Dance Collective was born.
+It is through these collective experiences Kristina found inspiration to create the Kazka Dance Collective.